johink/willsmith/README.md

 ## Included

-The repository currently has an implementation of Nested Tic-Tac-Toe.
-This plays similarly to the standard game, except instead of 9 spaces there are 9 inner Tic-Tac-Toe boards to play.
-Players can choose any legal move on any inner board, and the winner of an inner board claims that space on the outer board.
+Games included, with descriptions coming from the docs:
+- Nested Tic-Tac-Toe
+> Tic-Tac-Toe, but each square on the outer board is another Tic-Tac-Toe board.
+>
+> The game is played as standard Tic-Tac-Toe, except there are 9 inner
+> boards to make moves on.
+Winning an inner board claims that space for
+> the winner on the outer board.
+Draws result in a square that does not
+> count for either side.
+Winning the game requires winning 3 inner boards
+> in a row, forming a win on the outer board.

+- Havannah (coming soon)
+> The game of Havannah is played on a hex board that is typically 10 hexes to
+> a side.
-> Havannah implementation coming soon.
+>
+> Players alternate turns placing stones, or coloring hexes in our
+> case, in previously unchosen hexes.
+Play continues until one player has
+> formed one of three different winning configurations:  a ring, fork, or
+> bridge.

 Included agent types:
 - MCTSAgent:  runs the aforementioned algorithm for action selection